mefsantos/branch-testing/README.md

 (adding installation commands for other OSs soon)

 #### Option 2 - Limited User
-Do not have admin previlegies
+Do not have admin privilegies

 You may want to reffer to [https://gist.github.com/saurabhshri/46e4069164b87a708b39d947e4527298]